klausbreyer/password-protection-shareable-links/readme.txt

 == Description ==

-PassPass is a WordPress plugin designed to enhance the security of your content.
-With PassPass, you can protect any post, page, or custom content type with a password.
+Password Protection with Shareable Links is a WordPress plugin designed to enhance the security of your content.
+With Password Protection with Shareable Links, you can protect any post, page, or custom content type with a password.
 Additionally, the plugin generates encrypted links that provide direct access to your protected content, bypassing the need for manual password entry.

 To ensure functionality and security, the plugin disables caching on protected content, making sure the password gate displays correctly and updated content is served as expected.